ITINordic/sadombo/README.md

 2. Enable service at startup by using systemctl enable sadombo-mediator.service
 2. Start the service using systemctl start sadombo-mediator.service

-You can trigger monitoring using curl localhost:4567/monitor.
-The service has to be restarted if configurations change.

 ## Installing OpenHIM Ubuntu 16.04
 To create the ubuntu service use the files in src_install